narwhalacademy/zebra-crossing/README.md

 - **Block on social media:** Sends a strong signal to your harasser.
 They won’t be able to see your posts or message you.
 They will, however, notice that you blocked them and might interpret it as a sign of escalation.
 - **Go public:** Sometimes, shaming a harasser publicly or rallying people to your support will make them disappear.
 However, this has a high risk of escalating the situation and drawing more attention to it.
 - **Report:** Report the harasser to the relevant online platform to have their account frozen or deleted.
 You may also report the incident to your local law enforcement if it makes sense.
+- **Lawyer up:** If the harassment is clearly crossing legal boundaries in your jurisdiction, getting the help of a lawyer, might help, but make sure you have the time and money to do so.

+See PEN America's [Guidelines for Safely Practicing Counterspeech](https://onlineharassmentfieldmanual.pen.org/guidelines-for-safely-practicing-counterspeech/) for extra tips on how to talk back effectively.

 ##### If you decide to report